Research Fleet Live

 vs traditional honeypots

-Measured during a 14-day production capture window, April 2026.
+Measured during a 14-day research capture window, April 2026.
 Single longest sustained session: 220 commands over 220 seconds.

 Capabilities